ant9000/ublox-i2c-bridge/README.md

 ### How this works

 This utility continuously reads a data stream from a particular I²C device and dumps it to `stdout`.
-On the other side of the communication, it reads `stdin` for UBX or NMEA messages, and handles them over to the I²C device.
+On the other side of the communication, it reads `stdin` for UBX, NMEA or RTCM messages, and handles them over to the I²C device.
 I've chosen to ignore any data validation for the device-provided data: I expect the final consumer of the stream to be responsible for that.
-For writing to the module, though, do some minimal parsing is needed in order to write messages with a single I²C transmission.
+For writing to the GPS module, though, some minimal parsing is needed in order to write messages with a single I²C transmission.

-*NOTE:* RTCM messages are not supported at the moment.

 Socat is responsible for creating the virtual serial port device attached to `stdin` and `stdout` of the C program.
 Any tool or program (such as GPSD) that can read from a serial device can then make use of this virtual serial device.